JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 Luria had also determined a *E. coli* mutation with a clear fitness effect.
 Like other bacteria, *E. coli* is involved in an intense arms race with bacteriophages (viruses that infect bacteria).
 One such virus is the T1 phage, which kills most *E. coli* bacteria.
 Most, but not all, because *E. coli* can gain resistance to T1 by a mutation in the receptor protein to which T1 attaches itself.
 Luria reasonsed that this mutation determined life or death during a T1 invasion --- a clear fitness readout.

 Luria decided to investigate if *E. coli’s* T1 resistance occurred spontaneously, or in response to the T1 threat.
-Resistance induced by T1 would be consistent with non-random mutations.
+Resistance induced by T1 would be consistent with non-random and adaptive mutations.
 But a key challenge still remained: how to tell the competing hypotheses apart?
 This is when Luria had his epiphany watching the slot machine.
 He realised that, like the slot machine, the outcome of his experiment followed the laws of probability.

 ## A Nobel-prize winning experiment